thomd/stylegan2-toonification/README.md

 ## 4. Image-to-Image Translation GAN

-As projection of real faces into latent space takes very long (a magnitude of minutes for a single image), we train an image-to-image translation GAN.
+As projection of real faces into latent space takes **very long** (a magnitude of minutes for a single image), we train an **image-to-image translation GAN**.
 Image-to-image translation is the task of taking images from one domain and transforming them so they have the style (or characteristics) of images from another domain.

 ### Generation of an Image-Pair Dataset